-Draw a great looking Abstract Face with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Abstract Face with easy, step-by-step drawing instructions, and video tutorial.

 What is abstract art?
 By definition, it is "art that does not attempt to represent external reality, but seeks to achieve its effect using shapes, forms, colors, and textures."